mafux777/Alation_Article/README.md

 You should obtain these files from your Alation contact

 ## Run abok_loader
-abok_loader.py -H http_yourhost -u yourusername -p yourpassword
+python abok_loader.py -H http_yourhost -u yourusername -p yourpassword

 If you have any questions, please contact your Alation CSM (not Technical Support)